tomatenkuchen/libmotor/doc/src/transformations.md

 So far we only focussed on the stator field.
 Torque in a [PMDC motor](https://en.wikipedia.org/wiki/Permanent_magnet_motor) is generated by the interaction of the magnetic fields of the rotor's with the stator's.
-Changing to the rotors perspective frees a lot of headspace otherwise cluttered with phases, angles and amplitudes.
+Changing to the rotors perspective frees a lot of head space otherwise cluttered with phases, angles and amplitudes.
 Let's see how!

 ## Park transformation